Bryan Scott (quarterback)

-Bryan James Scott (born August 17, 1995) is an American gridiron football quarterback for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Occidental College and played in The Spring League.
-He played for the Philadelphia Stars of the United States Football League (USFL) in 2022.
+Bryan James Scott (born August 17, 1995) is an American professional football quarterback.
+He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+He played college football at Occidental College.
+He also played for the Philadelphia Stars of the United States Football League (USFL).

 Early life

 Bryan Scott grew up in Rolling Hills, California.
 He was raised by his parents Robert and Leslie Scott, and has a sister, Lauren.

-High school career

 Scott played for Palos Verdes High School.
 He became the starting quarterback early in the 2012 season.
 During the 2012 season, he passed for a total of 1988 yards.
 In 2012, with Scott in the starting position, Palos Verdes won the Bay League title and the CIF Southern Section title for the first time in 47 years.

 College career

 From 2013 to 2017, Scott attended Occidental College, in California, majoring in urban environmental policy.
 In his true-freshman season at Occidental, Scott was selected for the SCIAC All-Conference Second Team, and named Newcomer of the Year.
 In the last game of his freshman year Scott passed for 473 yards and six touchdowns, setting single game records at Occidental in each category.
 In 2014 Scott was selected to play for the U-19 USA National Football Team.
 Scott led Team USA to a Gold Medal finish at the IFAF World Championship in Kuwait.
 Scott brought his team back from a 14–12 deficit at halftime, with four consecutive passing touchdowns, to capture the Gold Medal.
 He was awarded with the IFAF tournament's MVP award.
 Later, during the 2014 season, Scott was selected for the SCIAC All-Conference First Team after leading the conference in every major passing category.
 During his tenure at Occidental, Scott set nine school records and three Southern California Intercollegiate Athletic Conference records: career passing yards (9073), completions (763), and total offense (9475).
 He was named first-team all-conference quarterback, Occidental's team MVP, and Occidental's team captain in the 2016 season.
 That season, he was also named SCIAC Player of the Year.
 In 2016, Scott's final season with Occidental, he passed for over 3000 yards in nine games played with 27 touchdowns.
 It was also the season that he became the all-time passing yardage leader for both Occidental College and the SCIAC, with 9073 yards, 77 touchdowns, and 22 interceptions in 33 career games.